 The Super Fat Burning Nutrient

 Wild game and naturally grass-fed animals have been a staple part of many cultures diets for years.
 The meat and dairy products from these animals contains an incredible array of nutrients.
 The newest super-nutrient found in these animal products is Conjugated Linoleic Acid (CLA).
-CLA has been shown to have super fat burning and anti-cancer properties.
+This nutrient has been shown to have super fat burning and anti-cancer properties.